 Unlike Spotify, Netflix and Amazon’s Prime Video, YouTube has no limit based download system but downloads are only allowed on the mobile application.
-And the number of videos you can download depends on the storage of your device.
+Basically, you can download unlimited videos.
+However, the number of videos you can download depends on the storage of your device.
 If your device has 5% storage available, YouTube won’t download any videos — you’ll need to free up space.

 But, unless you’re a YouTube Premium member, the downloads have to be refreshed by connecting to the internet 48 hours after the time of download.
 You’ll need to reconnect to the internet in the next 48 hours to refresh it and allow the app to check for the video’s availability and also see if any changes have been made to it during that time.